Sec 2 Math Tuition.

 Dropping the negative root in quadratics

 x² = 16, so x = 4.
 Half the marks gone — x = –4 is also a root.
-Sec 2 error that compounds savagely at Sec 3 A Math, where every square-root step needs both signs.
+Sec 2 error that compounds quickly at Sec 3 A Math, where every square-root step needs both signs.
 "I just wrote the positive one because that's what felt right."
-Costs 2-3 marks per quadratic, every paper.
+Can cost 2-3 marks per quadratic, every paper.
 Fix: every square-root equation written with ± from lesson one, and every quadratic scanned for "did I list both roots?" before the answer is boxed.
 Drilled until ± is automatic.

 Sample technique